NexusMutual/docs/docs/governance/governance.md

 Learn more about NMPPs and NMDPs in the following pages.

-***Disclaimer***: *While all care has been taken there may be some discrepancies between the Governance documentation and the functioning of the on-chain governance smart contracts.
+***Disclaimer***: *While all care has been taken there may be some discrepancies between the Governance documentation and the functioning of the onchain governance smart contracts.
 In the event a discrepancy exists in this documentation, the smart contract rules apply.*